 Assess the use of registries in patient care, their benefits and limitations, and how orthopedic surgeons can incorporate their use in everyday practice.

 Address common concerns which may affect patient outcomes, including but not limited to pain, infection, blood loss, and venous thrombolic disease.

 This continuing medical education activity is provided by

 ACCREDITATION: Vindico Medical Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-CREDIT DESIGNATION: Vindico Medical Education designates this live activity for a maximum of 21.5 AMA PRA Category 1 Credit(s)™.
+CREDIT DESIGNATION: Vindico Medical Education designates this live activity for 21.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.